The Role of the Soccer Coach

 “I believe that 60% of the result comes from the relationship between the coach and the players”.

-Manchester United's Alex Ferguson** also saw the role of the coach as essential.
+Former manager of Manchester United Alex Ferguson** also saw the role of the coach as essential.
 He has stated,

 “When I first started coaching, my main job as a coach was to improve my players, shape my team, balance my team and get them to play football which I enjoyed”.